 The first chain of the link, scientifically called the agent, consists of the pathogens that cause diseases.

-Most commonly, these are bacteria, virus, fungi, or parasites.
+Most commonly, these are bacteria, viruses, fungi, or parasites.

 Sometimes called the source, the reservoir is a host which allows the pathogen to live, grow, and multiply.